g-nvs/ProcessInjection/ShellcodeInjection/Readme.md

 # Shellcode Injection

-2 basic apps that are able to inject shellcode.
+2 basic apps that are able to inject shellcode.</br>
-The first one self-injects a payload to execute calc.exe The second one allows to target a running PID to inject the calc.exe payload.
+The first one self-injects a payload to execute calc.exe</br>
+The second one allows to target a running PID to inject the calc.exe payload.
 Usage: `shellcode_inject.exe <Target PID>`

 TODO: